Sue: Is there anything I should know before we start?

-The episode concludes with Sarah attacked by a Cybermat.
+The episode concludes as Sarah fends off a Cybermat.

 Sue: Not bad.
 I’ve seen worse.

-I’m trying to stifle my giggles.
-This scene looks atrocious!
-But no one cares about what I think, so I’ll shut up.
+I try to stifle my giggles.
+It looks atrocious!
+But no one cares what I think, so I’ll shut up.

 Sue: I’m enjoying this.
-It’s just the music that’s letting it down.top
+It’s just the music that lets it down.

-Sue: I had a shirt just like Sarah Jane.
+Sue: I had a shirt like Sarah Jane’s.
 It’s a Ben Sherman, I think.
 She suits the combat look.

-The Doctor orders Harry to take Sarah to the surface of Voga via the transmat beam, as this will cure her.
-If only he could have thought of that before Warner expired.
+The Doctor tells Harry to take Sarah to the surface of Voga via a transmat beam, as this will cure her Cybermat bite.
+If only he’d thought of that before Warner expired.

-Sue: I really like this location.
-It would make a good base for a Bond villain.
+Sue: I like this location.
+It would be a good base for a Bond villain.

 Me: It’s Wookey Hole.
-It’s right next door to Stumphole Cavern.
+You know, next door to Stumphole Cavern.

-Back on Nerva, Lester decides to take Kellman from behind.
+Back on Nerva, Lester takes Kellman from behind.

-Sue: Blimey, he’s strong, isn’t he?
-Look, he’s actually twisting the nozzle of his gun out of shape.
+Sue: He’s strong, isn’t he?
+He’s twisting his gun’s nozzle out of shape.

-The Doctor explains that the Cybermen are susceptible to only one thing – gold.
+That wasn’t a euphemism by the way.
+Anyway, the Doctor explains that the Cybermen are only susceptible to one thing: gold.

 Sue: Since when?
-It’s the first I’ve heard of it.
-And how can gold suffocate you?
+That’s the first I’ve heard of it.
+So how does gold suffocate them?
 Do you have to ram a bullion bar down its gob?
 And speaking of Cybermen – where the hell are they?

 Sue: It looks like a fat, happy seal.

-And then – finally! – we get to see the occupants of the ship.
+And then – finally! – we meet the ship’s occupants.